Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage: Abstract

 \section{Abstract}

 With great flexibility to adjust antenna positions, pinching antennas (PAs) are promising for alleviating large-scale attenuation in wireless networks.
 In this work, we investigate the antenna positioning and beamforming (AP-BF) design in a multi-PA multi-user system under probabilistic light-of-sight (LoS) blockage and formulate a power minimization problem subject to per-user signal-to-noise ratio (SNR) constraints.
 For a single PA, we prove the convexity of the simplified problem and obtain its global optimum.
 For multiple PAs, we derive closed-form BF structures and develop an efficient first-order algorithm to achieve high-quality local solutions.
+Moreover, the impact of link correlation on the transmit power is analyzed theoretically.
 Extensive numerical results validate the efficacy of our proposed designs and the substantial performance advantage of PA systems compared with conventional fixed-antenna systems in a term of power saving.

 {\bfseries \emph{Index Terms}} -- Pinching antennas, LoS blockage, power minimization.